Imperatour: Background and overview

 On 30 December 2020, Ghost announced that "several big things" were being developed for 2021, indicating new live performances.
 In September 2021, a United States tour co-headlined with Volbeat and featuring special guests Twin Temple was announced, and would become the first leg of Imperatour, kicking off in January 2022.
 During the first show, at Reno, Nevada's Reno Events Center on 25 January, Ghost performed "Kaisarion", the second song from their 2022 album Impera, for the first time.
-Each of the subsequent Imperatour concerts have featured "Kaisarion" as the first song on Ghost's setlist.
+Each of the subsequent Imperatour concerts had featured "Kaisarion" as the first song on Ghost's setlist.
 The show also marked the introduction of new steampunk-inspired costumes worn by the Nameless Ghouls.
 Volbeat's planned appearance on the third show of the US tour was cancelled when their drummer Jon Larsen tested positive for COVID-19.
 The first leg of the tour concluded in March 2022 at Anaheim, California's Honda Center.

 Ghost headlined the second leg of the tour, which took place in Europe from 9 April to 18 June 2022, supported by Uncle Acid & the Deadbeats and Twin Temple.
 During Ghost's performance on 9 April, at Manchester's AO Arena, the songs "Spillways" and "Call Me Little Sunshine" made their live debuts.
 The show on 18 June took place in Clisson, France, as part of the Hellfest music festival.
 The Hellfest show saw the band's live debut of their song "Griftwood".
 The show's setlist was cut short due to Forge losing his voice, and concluded with the song "Dance Macabre" rather than the initially planned show closer, "Square Hammer"; after performing "Dance Macabre", Forge thanked the audience and stated, "My voice is completely fucked.
 I cannot take one other song for you."

 The third leg of the tour, spanning the US and Canada, featured Mastodon and Spiritbox as the opening acts; this leg began on 26 August and concluded on 23 September.
 During Ghost's performance on 26 August, at San Diego's Pechanga Arena, the song "Watcher in the Sky" made its live debut.
 At the 2 September show at Huntsville, Alabama's Von Braun Center, during a performance of the song "Year Zero", one of the Nameless Ghouls (later identified as Justin "Jutty" Taylor) fell from atop a platform; after the concert, Taylor jokingly tweeted, "I meant to do that."